MaxHalford/maxhalford.github.io/content/blog/dynamic-on-screen-keyboards.md

 Typing stuff via an on-screen TV keyboard with a remote controller isn't something one does very often.
 It's likely pointless to try optimizing this process.
 And yet, I felt compelled to explore more efficient keyboard layouts.

-In particular, I immediatly wondered why these keyboards didn't reorganise their layout dynamically based on the current input.
+In particular, I immediately wondered why these keyboards didn't reorganise their layout dynamically based on the current input.
 I did some research, and stumbled on [this](https://ediblecode.com/blog/tv-keyboards/) article comparing different TV keyboards back in 2017.
 The article mentions a Samsung TV that suggests the four most likely next characters:

 <div align="center">
 <figure >